cheriestoner/the-big-voice/README.md

     - ~color highlight user recording?~
     - ~One button~
     - ~Recording list~
+    - Play a neighborhood of sounds (mouse cursor with a collision area instead of a dot)

 - Backend management: /Xuehua
     - flask feed list data to html instead of d3.csv()